bormaxi8080/bormaxi8080/README.md

 I Develop in Python, Node.js, Perl, Bash.
 Sometimes I hire people targeted for positions in IT level from middle+, with relocation outside Russia.
-Write about hiring in IT, Tech, Development and Investigations, I participate in various professional communities.
+Write about hiring in IT, Tech, Development and Investigations, I participate and write in various professional communities.

 ### Main projects: